nievelstone/master-thesis-chainshare/README.md

 ## Research Publications

 This work has been developed as part of a master's thesis at RWTH Aachen University in cooperation with Fraunhofer FIT.
-The system architecture and evaluation results are being prepared for submission to relevant academic conferences.

 ## Research Opportunities